-The session is aimed at anyone who is interested in becoming a Patient Advisor for their service.
-Previous delegates have included receptionists, health care assistants, administrators and Practice Nurses.
+The session is aimed at anyone who is interested in becoming a Patient Advisor for their practice, or for managers who are interested in introducing active signposting as part of their service.
+Previous delegates have included receptionists, Health Care Assistants, Practice Nurses and Practice Managers.

-Patient Advisors works alongside the primary care clinical team to provide patients with the knowledge, confidence and support to self-care.
-We actively encourage the appropriate signposting of patients into other, often more relevant, services.
+Patient Advisors work alongside the primary care clinical team to provide patients with the knowledge, confidence and support to self-care.
+They actively encourage the appropriate signposting of patients into other, often more relevant, services.

 - Patient Education – defining ‘health’, exploring key PHE campaigns and outcomes